-They further say that they were only interested in learning about how many slaves went to the US and that by observing the entirely of the slave trade, including both the Atlantic Slave Trade and the Arab Slave Trade, it minimizes the “experiences” of their ancestors.
+They further say that they were only interested in learning about how many slaves went to the US.
+Observing the entire slave trade, including both the Atlantic Slave Trade and the Arab Slave Trade, minimizes the “experiences” of their ancestors.

 The Distinction Between Research and Self Centered History

 I am a researcher, so these comments do not make sense to me.
 But I come from a Western European tradition based upon communicating accurate information.
 Blacks do not appear interested in history from what is correct but instead score political points.
 This debate has illustrated to me how blacks, even those that have lived in white countries for generations are not part of Western Civilization and have not internalized the values and ideas that make Western Civilization so different.

 Suppose blacks can convince people that the only type of slavery that ever existed occurred in white societies, and the only people that were ever slaves were black.
 In that case, they can use this false history to scam white societies.

 Blacks Ask That I Please Do Not Bring Up Arab Slavery?

 Why should Africans sent only to the US be emphasized over Africans sent to Brazil or Africans sent to Arab countries?
 The percentage of Africans sent to the US was 3.5% of the overall slave trade.
 Why are these African slaves so influential than the 96.5% shipped elsewhere.

 It appears that the commenters want to frame slavery as a uniquely US phenomenon and want whites to be framed as unique in their involvement in slavery.